How to sketch and draw hands

 To draw hands, you need to look past the complexity of the hand's anatomy and recognise simple rules that will help you draw from a model or even your own imagination.
 Although they're notoriously tricky to get right, there are some sketching tips and tricks you can use.

-To help you, in this short tutorial we'll break the process down into four simple steps to create a quick sketch.
-We'll start by exploring the structure of the hand, and then look at how to translate this into a drawing.
-Watch the video below, and follow my written steps beneath that.
+To help you, we've got three tutorials by artists Kate Oleska, Brynn Metheney and Stan Prokopenko to help you explore hands.
+First, Kate breaks the process down into four simple steps to create a quick sketch.
+She starts by exploring the structure of the hand, and then looks at how to translate this into a drawing.
+Watch the video below, and follow her written steps beneath that.

-We also have a more in-depth guide on how to draw hands, which breaks hand gestures into shapes for a more refined and realistic style.
-This guide is more concerned about creating sketches that capture the essence of a hand, at speed.
-Read on for four simple steps.
+Below, we also have a more in-depth guide on how to draw hands by Brynn, which breaks hand gestures into shapes for a more refined and realistic style, as well as some information on hand anatomy from Stan.
+But first, here are four simple steps for creating sketches that capture the essence of a hand, at speed.

 01. Consider how hands work